alirezafarahaniii/Weather-Project/README.md

 weather fetches from https://rapidapi.com/weatherapi/api/weatherapi-com

-due to connection lost server1 send an email to defined email
+due to a connection loss server1 send an email to the defined email